 3. Topicals like turmeric and maybe aloe

 Turmeric is a beloved anti-inflammatory.
 We often recommend it in dishes, drinks, or supplements here.
 One small study found that when formulated as a topical gel, it even helped psoriasis patches.
-According to the 2015 study, patients applied it to patches, and over the nine-week study, redness, thickness, itchiness, size, and scaling had decreased.
+According to the 2015 study6, patients applied it to patches, and over the nine-week study, redness, thickness, itchiness, size, and scaling had decreased.

 Less conclusive evidence shows that some respond well to aloe, a common at-home remedy you'll hear about.
-However, this comes with mixed results, according to a 2015 review of the clinical studies: They found that no conclusive statements could be made with the available research.
-Finally, in a 2018 study, researchers found that patients with mild to moderate psoriasis responded well to a mixture of aloe and propolis, which might be an area for further research.
+However, this comes with mixed results, according to a 2015 review of the clinical studies7: They found that no conclusive statements could be made with the available research.
+Finally, in a 2018 study8, researchers found that patients with mild to moderate psoriasis responded well to a mixture of aloe and propolis, which might be an area for further research.

 4. Dietary changes

 You might also look into dietary triggers, as we are now beginning to see the link between what you're eating and flare-ups.
 A recent study found that a keto cleanse might lead to psoriasis-induced skin inflammation.
-And older studies even found a connection between weight and psoriasis recurrences, advising that finding a healthy weight might help temper outbreaks.
+And older studies even9 found a connection between weight and psoriasis recurrences, advising that finding a healthy weight might help temper outbreaks.

 Anyone with a chronic inflammatory skin condition could benefit from evaluating your lifestyle triggers and addressing those.
 As we know, stress is a trigger; look for ways to mitigate anxieties in your life through mindfulness, meditation, exercise, prioritizing sleep, or however else that may look for you.